Arubacloud/devsecops-demo-2025/kaas/custom-content/readme.txt

-Custom Content Plugin for WordPress
+Custom Content Plugin for WordPress deployed in Aruba Managed Kubernetes

 This plugin injects a demo banner into the site footer.
 Edit index.php to change the content.